 In this unit students will study a variety of literature types including prose, plays, and poetry.
-Students will engage with classic literary texts, and focus on developing the skills and knowledge that are necessary for the study of VCE Literature.
+Students will engage with both contemporary and classic literary texts and focus on developing the skills and knowledge that are necessary for the study of VCE Literature.
 Students intending to study VCE Literature are advised to select this elective.